-The primary responsibility of the NIH Associate Director for Data Science (ADDS) is to set a strategic vision for and lead trans-NIH data science activities and funding initiatives, drawing strength from across the National Institutes of Health.
-Trans-NIH extramural funding initiatives in data science fall under the umbrella of the Big Data to Knowledge (BD2K) initiative, a joint collaboration between the NIH Common Fund and each of the 27 Institutes and Centers.
+Trans-NIH extramural funding initiatives in data science fall under the umbrella of the Big Data to Knowledge (BD2K) initiative, a joint collaboration between the NIH Common Fund and the NIH ICs.
 Detailed information about BD2K initiatives, funded grants, and organizational structure can be found on the BD2K website.
-The ADDS serves as a focal point for NIH data science activities and is eager to engage with partners both within NIH and in academia, industry, nonprofit organizations, or other government agencies.

 The Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI), will become the home for the ADDS Office because of its trans-NIH research coordinating functions.
 Dr. Francis Collins, the NIH Director, invited me to serve as the Interim ADDS, and I am pleased to serve in this role.
 We look forward to making continued progress in the critically important area of data science.

 Interim Associate Director for Data Science, NIH